Exterior of Nationalmuseum, StockholmPhoto: Hans Thorwid/Nationalmuseum

 5 design must-sees in Stockholm

-Scandinavian design is famous for mixing minimalism and function with style and innovation.
+It is time for the Stockholm Design Week, a must for anyone interested in Scandinavian design.
 Here are 5 design must-sees for your trip to Stockholm, from an art gallery in the archipelago, a national museum established in 1866 to a must-visit cemetery (!)

 The historic building housing Nationalmuseum in Stockholm, seen from the water.
 01